ProductOpener::Ingredients - process and analyze ingredients lists

 Some ingredients are specified by an ingredient "category" (e.g. "oil") and a "types" string (e.g. "sunflower, palm").

-This function combines the category to all elements of the types string $category = "Vegetal oil" and $types = "palm, sunflower and olive" will return "palm vegetal oil, sunflower vegetal oil, olive vegetal oil"
+This function combines the category to all elements of the types string $category = "Vegetal oil" and $types = "palm, sunflower and olive" will return "vegetal oil (palm vegetal oil, sunflower vegetal oil, olive vegetal oil)"

 language abbreviation (en for English, for example)

-string, as defined in %ingredients_categories_and_types, example: 'Vegetal oil' for 'Vegetal oil (sunflower, olive and palm)'
+string, as matched from definition in %ingredients_categories_and_types, example: 'Vegetal oil' for 'Vegetal oil (sunflower, olive and palm)'

-string, as defined in %ingredients_categories_and_types, example: 'sunflower, olive and palm' for 'Vegetal oil (sunflower, olive and palm)'
+string, as matched from definition in %ingredients_categories_and_types, example: 'sunflower, olive and palm' for 'Vegetal oil (sunflower, olive and palm)'

-string, comma-joined category with all elements of the types, example: 'sunflower vegetal oil, olive vegetal oil, palm vegetal oil'
+string, with the type + a list of comma-joined category with all elements of the types example: 'vegetal oils (sunflower vegetal oil, olive vegetal oil, palm vegetal oil)'

 Some producers send us an ingredients list that starts with the generic name followed by the actual ingredients list.